FOUNDATION:

 ― Anaïs Nin ―

-In practice, sessions combine reflective work with creative process.
-Art making becomes a way to notice inner experience, explore symbolic material, and gain perspective without relying only on words or analysis.
-The focus isn't on artistic skill, but on using image, metaphor, and creative reflection as tools for insight.
+In practice, art making becomes a way to notice what's present, explore symbolic material, and gain perspective without relying only on words or analysis.
+The focus isn't on artistic skill.
+It's on using image, metaphor, and creative reflection as tools for insight.

-Creative work allows access to material that can be difficult to put into language.
-Symbols, shapes, and images often surface emotional and psychological themes in ways that feel contained and workable.
-This supports awareness and a more flexible relationship to inner experience.
+Creative work gives access to material that's difficult to put into language.
+Symbols, shapes, and images surface emotional and psychological themes in ways that feel contained and workable.

 1:1 SESSIONS

-Transpersonal Art Therapy is a form of creative therapy that works with emotional, psychological, and meaning-making aspects of human experience, including periods of transition or uncertainty.
+Transpersonal creative practice works with the emotional, psychological, and meaning-making dimensions of human experience, including periods of transition and uncertainty.

 Sessions use creative process and reflection to explore what's happening beneath the surface.
 Art making offers a way to work with inner experience, symbol, and insight without relying solely on words or analysis.
 No artistic skill is required.

 Images and visual expression often allow themes to emerge that are difficult to put into language.
-This supports clarity and a more flexible relationship to thoughts and emotions, and helps regulate the nervous system.
+This supports clarity, emotional literacy, and a more flexible relationship to thoughts and emotions, and helps regulate the nervous system.

 The work is grounded and ethically held.
-Clients often develop greater emotional literacy and a steadier sense of what matters as they learn to navigate challenges with more awareness and choice.
+People often develop a steadier sense of what matters as they learn to navigate challenges with more awareness and choice.

 GROUP SESSIONS & WORKSHOPS

-Group art therapy sessions and workshops offer a structured space to explore inner experience alongside others, through guided creative process and reflection.
+Group sessions offer a structured space to explore inner experience alongside others, through guided creative process and reflection.

 Themes vary and may include self-reflection, life transitions, creative blocks, stress, or working with symbolic material such as dreams.
-Sessions combine reflective practice with art making to support awareness, perspective, and meaningful insight.
+Sessions combine creative practice with reflection to support awareness, perspective, and meaningful insight.

-No artistic skill is required, and you share only what feels right for you.
+No artistic skill is required.
+You share only what feels right for you.

-Group work offers the added benefit of witnessing and being witnessed, which can help normalize difficult experiences while maintaining appropriate boundaries.
+Group work offers the added benefit of witnessing and being witnessed, normalising difficult experiences within a held container.

-Upcoming group offerings and workshops are shared through the Cāyu newsletter.
+Upcoming offerings are shared through the Cāyu newsletter.

 1:1 ONLINE SESSIONS